 The Compensation Committee reviews and approves the compensation of our executive officers and determines our general compensation policy.
 The Compensation Committee is also responsible for the administration of our Equity Participation Plans.
-During 2008, we adopted the 2008 Equity Participation Plan which replaces the 1998 Equity Participation Plan, the 2004 Stock Option Plan and the 2004 Restricted Stock Plan.
-The Compensation Committee is authorized to determine the options and restricted common stock awards to be granted under such plans and the terms and provisions of such options and restricted common stock awards.
+During 2008, we adopted the 2008 Equity Participation Plan under which 600,000 shares of common stock have been reserved for awards, including nonqualified stock options grants and restricted stock grants to officers, employees, non-employee directors and consultants.
+The Compensation Committee is authorized to determine the options and restricted common stock awards to be granted under such plan and the terms and provisions of such options and restricted common stock awards.
 The Compensation Committee determines the base salary, annual bonus and long-term equity incentives of our Chief Executive Officer.
 Wendy L. Simpson, our Chief Executive Officer and President, recommends to the Compensation Committee the base salary, annual bonus and long-term compensation levels for all of our other officers.
 None of the other executive officers had any role in determining or recommending the form or amount of the compensation of the other executive officers.